 - Submit a resume (not to exceed two printed pages), which should be uploaded to the online electronic application with your “Statement of Purpose and Educational Objectives.”

-A. Personal Interviews are conducted in February for a select group of students as part of the admissions process.
+Personal interviews are conducted in February for a select group of students as part of the admissions process.

-A. Visit Find an Expert to learn about faculty areas of expertise.
-You can find out more about individual faculty members by visiting their webpages.
+You can find out more about individual faculty members by visiting their pages in the Sanford directory.
 Each faculty member’s email address is listed; feel free to contact individuals whose research aligns with your interests.